rakshita-khadabadi/react-cloud-working-grid/README.md

+# TO RUN ANYWHERE

+## We have the docker image on docker hub

+amlanalok/cse-5333-react-final​

+## Run the below command to run our docker image

+docker run -dp 3000:3000 amlanalok/cse-5333-react-final​

+### This is already integrated with the backend apps

+# TO RUN LOCALLY

-# Run npm install to install all dependencies
+## Run npm install to install all dependencies

 npm install

-# To start the React app in your local
+## To start the React app in your local

 npm start

-# To run the app as a docker container run the below commands
+## To run the app as a docker container run the below commands

-## this is a script written by us to automate running the app as a docker container locally
+### this is a script written by us to automate running the app as a docker container locally
 chmod +x /runImage.sh
 ./runImage.sh

-# We have the docker image on docker hub

-amlanalok/cse-5333-react-final​

-# Run the below command to run our docker image

-docker run -dp 3000:3000 amlanalok/cse-5333-react-final​

-## This is already integrated with the backend apps

 <!-- # Getting Started with Create React App